Lightning win Game 5, deny Avs chance to take Stanley Cup - NewsBreak

 Soon after Nichushkin tied it at 1-apiece in the second, Kucherov knocked in a goal off the post.
 The power-play goal was with Alex Killorn in the box for holding, along with J.T.
 Compher (holding the stick) and Makar (tripping), making for a 4-on-3 situation.

-“He was OK,” Bednar said.
-“I’d like to see him get the first one, obviously.”
+Rutta zapped some of the energy from the crowd with his first goal of the playoffs.
+It was on a slapshot from the side that slipped through Kuemper.

-That first one would be Rutta's score less than five minutes into the game that zapped some of the energy from the crowd.
-It was his first goal of these playoffs.
+It bode well for the Lightning — teams that score the first goal when staring at elimination in the final are 55-25.

-“We’ve been here.
-Have we been down 3-1?
-No,” Cooper said.
-“But we’ve been in these situations where we know the feeling of being in an elimination game."
+“If we had our choice, we would just write our name all the way around the circle (of the Cup),” Cooper cracked before the game.

 Comments / 0